College of the Holy Spirit of Tarlac

 The College of the Holy Spirit of Tarlac (also referred to by its acronym CHST; colloquially, "Pirit") is a private, Catholic basic and higher education institution run by the Missionary Sisters Servants of the Holy Spirit in Tarlac, Philippines.
 It was established in 1939 as the Catholic Academy of Tarlac.

 CHST has three buildings within Tarlac City—the primary, secondary, senior high school education departments are located in San Sebastian Village.
-It was originally an exclusive school for girls but in 2005, they started admitting male students which resulted to its growing population.
+It was originally an exclusive school for girls but in 2005, they started admitting male students, which resulted in its growing population.

 At present, the college has a Level 3 Accreditation Status awarded by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

 History

 Founded by ten prominent men of Tarlac in 1939, the school was initially named as the Catholic Academy of Tarlac.
 In 1940, it was turned over to the Missionary Sisters Servants of the Holy Spirit (SSpS) and was later named Holy Ghost Institute and Holy Spirit Academy.
 The first college courses were offered in the academic year 1968.
 Eventually, it was renamed the College of the Holy Spirit of Tarlac.

 All classes were held at its campus in Brgy.
 Mabini until April 1972.
 In July of the same year, due to its fast growing student population, a new building was constructed at the New Tarlac Heights Subdivision in San Sebastian Village for the College and High School Departments.
 The College Department occupied the entire building in F. Tañedo St. while another building in Brgy.
 San Sebastian was being constructed.
 Since then, the High School Department occupied the original building in San Sebastian.

-SSpS was founded by Saint Arnold Janssen, a priest from Germany, as a religious-missionary community.
+S.Sp.S. was founded by Saint Arnold Janssen, a priest from Germany, as a religious-missionary community.
 He aimed to form a congregation of sisters who will serve as teachers to young girls, and to assist the missions of the priest.

+Historical sketch of CHST

+The façade of the College Department building in F. Tañedo Street, Mabini, Tarlac City.

+In response to the need for foreign missionaries, a German diocesan priest named Father Arnold Janssen founded three evangelization congregations: the Society of the Divine Word (SVD) in 1875, the Missionary Sisters Servants of the Holy Spirit (SSpS) in 1889, and the Missionary Sisters Servants of the Holy Spirit of Perpetual Adoration (SSpSAP), commonly known as the Pink Sisters, in 1896.
+The first SSpS arrived in the Philippines in 1912 in Tayum, Abra, and then moved to Mendiola St. in Manila.

+1939 – The College of the Holy Spirit of Tarlac is one of the best schools directed by the Missionary Sisters Servants of the Holy Spirit in the Philippines.
+Founded and named Catholic Academy of Tarlac by ten prominent men of Tarlac.

+1940 – the school was turned over to the Missionary Sisters Servants of the Holy Spirit.
+It was thereby named Holy Ghost Institute and Holy Spirit Academy some years later.